Braces At Guildford Town Centre Ortho

 Braces For All Ages

-You may be wondering how long your treatment is going to take, and that depends on your case, as every patient is different.
-The average treatment time ranges from 12-24 months, and after the consultation, your orthodontic specialist will create a treatment plan tailored to your needs.
+You may be wondering how long your treatment is going to take.
+That depends on your case, as every patient is different.
+The average treatment time ranges from 12-24 months.
+After the consultation, your orthodontic specialist will create a treatment plan tailored to your needs.